 Hydration and Addiction Treatment

-Staying hydrated is a significant part of the treatment process.
+Staying hydrated is a significant part of the treatment process, specially during alcohol or cocaine addiction treatment.
 After detox, your body is still healing from the substances that were in your body.
 A person will still feel withdrawal symptoms in early treatment, making nutrition an integral part of the healing process.
 Meals that are prepared need to include water-rich foods like leafy greens in order to rehabilitate the person.
 Water intake can help the healing process and relieve symptoms.
 Water intake can also help a person maintain a healthy weight, as it can help balance appetite and allow for easier digestion of nutrients.

 The truth is that many people don’t drink enough water.
 Doctors recommend eight glasses a day.
 However, those who use substances are often dehydrated because of their substance use.
 Whether you’re dehydrated because of the substance’s direct effect on your body’s ability to retain water or because the substances cause you to forget, it can take an enormous toll on your body.